natashasalvi2003/handwritten-table-extraction-ocr/README.md

 2. The current implementation of the code runs efficiently on powerful GPU machines in Google Colab but takes longer to execute on a local Jupyter notebook.
 As this is a preliminary version, future improvements can be made by optimizing and testing the code on a PC with a robust GPU to enhance performance.

 3. There is one anamoly that needs to be worked upon that occurs when certain images are not cropped correctly, resulting in an error.
+This anomaly occurs when the table is unable to identify a cell in the table resulting in a NULL value being returned, which causes an error to spring up.
+(UPDATE: this error has been temporarily handled (in TROCR_v2.ipynb) by replacing the unrecognized text with a blank “ ”  to avoid the program from abruptly stopping, and ensure its smooth completion)

 **CREDIT:**
 Pretrained model used: [TROCR](https://huggingface.co/microsoft/trocr-base-handwritten)